 In the small pipeline, every node receives partial data chunk called a block) and forwards it to the next node directly.
 No barrier is required to coordinate the behavior of this pipeline.
 Chunk 0 sent from Driver is pipelined in this way.
 But before sending Chunk 1, Driver needs to wait for an ACK sent from Daemon 0.
 For Daemon 0, once it finishes the action of receiving and forwarding Chunk 0, it sends an ACK to Driver to let it send Chunk 1 and wait for an ACK from Daemon 1 to see if it gets Chunk 0 just forwarded by Daemon 0.
 Once these two conditions are met, another small pipeline starts to transfer Chunk 1.
 This is the coordination in big pipeline.
 We present the algorithm steps of this flow in Fig. 8 and execution flow in Fig. 9.
-In the experiments, we set chunk size to 4 MB and block size to 8192 bytes.
-Currently they works best.
+In the experiments, we set chunk size to 4 MB and block size to 8192 bytes as the optimal choices.

 Auxillary Steps in Broadcasting